chapay/flarum-ext-audio/README.md

 # Flarum Audio BBCode

-Extension allows to add HTML5 audio player to posts using BBCode.
+Extension which allows one to add a HTML5 audio player to posts using BBCode.
+It works best if you only use this with mp3 files.

 ## Usage